HWHapply/VID/README.md

    > The output directory, set as current working directory by default.

 __feature_dir__ : str, optional, default = None
-   > The directory of a txt file contains a list of important genes, with each gene occupying one line.
+   > The directory of a text file contains a list of important genes, with each gene occupying one line.
    > If given, ignore feature selection and apply the important genes for modeling, otherwise, the boruta
    > feature selection will be applied to select important genes.

 __label_dir__: str, optional, default = None
+   > The directory of a text file contains the user-defined label for model training, with each label occupying one line.
+   > Three valid labels should be included in the text file: 0 (true negative cell), 1 (true positive cell), and 2 (target cells).
+   > If given, ignore the labeling step and apply user-defined label for model construction and prediction.

 __clinical_column__ : str, optional, default = clinical_column
    > The column indicates the sample-level clinical diagnosis of infection, the column should